Buddhadeb Dasgupta tribute: A chronicler of dreamers in a hostile world

 Who will tell the stories of dreamers as affectionately and doggedly as Buddhadeb Dasgupta?
 The renowned filmmaker and poet died on Thursday morning at his home in Kolkata from kidney disease-related ailments.
 He was 77.
-He is survived by his daughters Rajeshwari Dasgupta and the music composer Alokananda Dasgupta.

 Dasgupta’s films, filled with evocative imagery and philosophical questions, won acclaim and awards the world over.
 These include Bagh Bahadur, Tahader Katha, Charachar, Lal Darja, Mondo Meyer Upakhyan, Swapner Din, Kaalpurush and Tope.
 His Hindi-language feature Anwar Ka Ajab Kissa, starring Nawazuddin Siddiqui, was released in 2020 on a streaming platform seven years after its completion.